There is a three-stage subdivision process

 An application for a Reconfiguring a Lot (ROL) is prepared by Consult Planning and submitted to council for approval.
 A typical code assessable application takes around three to four months (six months if impact assessable).

-Some applications are eligible for the Brisbane City Council, Logan City Council and Gold Coast City Council RiskSMART (fast-track) programs, and have a target timeframe for assessment and approval between one to four weeks.
+Some applications are eligible for the Brisbane City Council, Logan City Council and City of Gold Coast RiskSMART (fast-track) programs, and have a target timeframe for assessment and approval between one to four weeks.

 This application involves assessing the proposed lot layout and engineering issues to see if it meets council’s requirements and can be adequately serviced.
 If the proposal represents an appropriate outcome, council will then approve the application and issue a development permit for ROL.
 Find out about engineering issues and restrictions which may prohibit subdivision.
 Any engineering issues should be resolved prior to submitting an ROL application within your due diligence phase.